Real World Evidence in Healthcare and Life Sciences (MS)

 The hiring market for RWE-related skills is strong, particularly in the United States, where there were over 85,000 job postings related to RWE from December 2020 to November 2021 (Source: Emsi Knowledge Base, 2021).

-Why study Real-World Evidence?
+Why study real-world evidence?

 Real-world evidence is on the rise, and its growth comes with rapid change.
 At the intersection of data analysis, research, and strategic planning, RWE is influenced by multiple factors that are quickly accelerating the evolution of the field.
 Despite the value in experience, specialized real-world evidence education is the best way to account for all three of these influencing factors.
 Here are a few reasons why your current job experience often isn’t enough:

-• The Industry Is Rapidly Modernizing: The RWE industry is modernizing, creating new methods and tools that professionals need expertise in.
+The RWE industry is modernizing, creating new methods and tools that professionals need expertise in.
 While experience is helpful in learning these new methods, a degree program ensures that you learn the full scope of existing methods on top of how to adapt to future modernization.

-• The Government Is Getting More Involved: The federal government has recently started investing more money into RWE, which has resulted in a rise in regulatory and standardization changes that professionals need to understand to remain agile in the field.
+The federal government has recently started investing more money into RWE, which has resulted in a rise in regulatory and standardization changes that professionals need to understand to remain agile in the field.
 A degree program is the best place to learn about the government’s role in the industry and how this stakeholder influences its future.

-• Professionals Are Falling Behind in the Field: RWE professionals who feel they are being left behind in the field, despite their years of experience, often earn a real-world evidence degree to fill their industry gaps.
+RWE professionals who feel they are being left behind in the field, despite their years of experience, often earn a real-world evidence degree to fill their industry gaps.
 This degree equips professionals with all the latest tools and methods necessary to succeed in the field and shows them how to facilitate projects, what policies to adhere to, and how to create and interpret RWE models.

 Some of the most common careers in real-world evidence include: